Static program analysis

+Linting is a lightweight form of static analysis that typically checks source code for programming errors, suspicious constructs, and style issues.

 Rationale

 The sophistication of the analysis performed by tools varies from those that only consider the behaviour of individual statements and declarations, to those that include the complete source code of a program in their analysis.
 The uses of the information obtained from the analysis vary from highlighting possible coding errors (e.g., the lint tool) to formal methods that mathematically prove properties about a given program (e.g., its behaviour matches that of its specification).

 Software metrics and reverse engineering can be described as forms of static analysis.
 Deriving software metrics and static analysis are increasingly deployed together, especially in creation of embedded systems, by defining so-called software quality objectives.